 DaVinciRe shareholders are party to a shareholders agreement (the "Shareholders Agreement") which provides DaVinciRe shareholders, excluding us, with certain redemption rights that enable each shareholder to notify DaVinciRe of such shareholder's desire for DaVinciRe to repurchase up to half of such shareholder's aggregate number of shares held, subject to certain limitations, such as limiting the aggregate of all share repurchase requests to 25% of DaVinciRe's capital in any given year and satisfying all applicable regulatory requirements.
-If total shareholder requests exceed 25% of DaVinciRe's capital, the number of shares repurchased will be reduced among the requesting shareholders pro rata, based on the amounts desired to be repurchased.
-Shareholders desiring to have DaVinciRe repurchase their shares must notify DaVinciRe before March 1 of each year.
-The repurchase price will be based on GAAP book value as of the end of the year in which the shareholder notice is given, and the repurchase will be effective as of such date.
+If total shareholder s pro rata, based on the amounts desired to be repurchase price will be based on GAAP book value as of the end of the year in which the shareholder notice is given, and the repurchase will be effective as of such date.
 Payment will be made by April 1 of the following year, following delivery of the audited financial statements for the year in which the repurchase was effective.
 The repurchase price is subject to a true-up for development on outstanding loss reserves after settlement of all claims relating to the applicable years.